KentEsvaranP/PokeMan/README.md

 ## Pending things to Do

-1. Filter to be completed with proper filter category
+1. Filter to be completed with proper filter category.
+Because, I couldn't able to get the categories for filter in the response data
 2. Pagination full functionality needs to complete with page number selection.
-As of now using simpel load more option
+As of now using simple load more option.
+I would like to use 'react-bootstrap/Pagination'.
+It take some time to close, but this pagination will give us awesome feature.
+The below modules we can use. import 'bootstrap/dist/css/bootstrap.css';
+    import Pagination from 'react-bootstrap/Pagination';

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).